UD-CISC374/educational-game-design-document-team-1-andrew-brenner-johnny-pabst/egdd.md

 ## Player Modes
 - Title Screen: Title with start button which initiates the tutorial
+- Tutorial Mode: Player is dropped into the overworld area where they will be greeted by a monkey character.
+The monkey will explain the dangers that deforestation is causing and explain the overall goal of the game (stopping the bulldozers, raising awareness, etc.).
+ - EXAMPLE DIALOGUE: “Hey!
+Finally a human is on our side!
+We need you to raise awareness in order to save our homes.
+By raising enough support, you can influence countries to pass laws to help save the trees!”
-- Tutorial Mode: Player is dropped into the overworld area with pop-up messages teaching the player how to move and interact with the world.
+ - Then, pop-up messages (from the monkey) will begin teaching the player how to move and interact with the world.
 There is then a transition to a tutorial battle sequence which explains the battle mechanics.
 The player is then free to roam the overworld freely.
 - Overworld: World map with overlay badges corresponding to a country’s environmental issue.
 The player may initiate a battle scene when colliding with a badge pinned on the map.
 - Overworld Menu: Can only be accessed in the overworld.
 - Stats Pages: Displays a general progress bar and a list of all in-game countries.